EmilRamsvik/Digital-Garden/docs/Motivation/Habits.md

 # Thoughts
 - When doing things, I have worked mostly on the small health and focus habits in the morning.
 It is much easier to "cue" in the morning than in the evening.
 - Bad habits are there for a reason; I think the removal of cues is important.
 During the pandemic, I felt like it was too easy to grab a beer or something from the fridge, so I had to stop having beer in the fridge, then the monthly beer consumption fell drastically. *If there is honey in the jar the bear will eat it.*
+- One sick and disgusting thing of the modern economy is the exploitatio of the lizard brain of people to sell things.
+Stuffing food with sugars, making confusing stores that lead to the candy shelves.
+And all the other things that have happened.
+-